Drwillard/research-assistant/README.md

 ## Notes

 - Collections are split by provider (`openai` and `ollama`) so retrieval stays embedding-compatible.
-- If using Ollama, pull models first, for example:
-  - `ollama pull llama3.1:8b`
-  - `ollama pull nomic-embed-text`
+- If an Ollama model is missing, ingestion/chat will return a clear error with installed model names and pull instructions.